mikenhu/helsinki-hsl-clock/README.md

 ### Create the switches and buttons in Home Assistant

-Copy my config below and make it match your network setup.
+Copy my config below into your `configuration.yaml` file and make it match your network setup.

 * Command line